 The bars of Section 3A are literally frozen into crystal form.
 In the 3-D program Rhino, the three-dimensional grid was used as a framework for the object design of the first 15 bars.
 The translucent acrylic 3-D printed crystals are displayed on a light box.

-"Everybody is a participant".
+“Everybody is a participant”.
 This quote from Steve Reich about how music should work is also the title of this interactive application.
-Just as, thanks to the lack of a conductor, every musician is a variable in the performance of the play, so any visitor to Section 6 on the touch screen can influence the developments of the patterns on the grid.
-He can z.
-For example, you can set an initial pattern and start it up with a start button to observe how its pattern is generated according to the laws of the "Conways Game of Life".
-The possibilities are so many that it is unlikely that they will ever form the same sequence, and that it will take different amounts of time for the process to die.
-Or he can intervene in an already moving pattern and thereby influence it in its development.
-Tapping the triangular boxes on the touch screen is similar to the pattern changing screen of the vibraphone with short bursts.
+Just as, thanks to the lack of a conductor, every musician is a variable in the performance of the piece, any visitor to Section 6 on the touch screen can influence the developments of the patterns on the grid.
+For example, you can set an initial pattern and start it up with a start button to observe how the pattern is generated according to the laws of the “Conways Game of Life”.
+There are so many possibilities that it is unlikely they will ever form the same sequence, and that it will take different amounts of time for the process to die.
+Or you can intervene in an already moving pattern and thereby influence it in its development.
+Tapping the triangular boxes on the touch screen is similar to the pattern-changing display of the vibraphone with short bursts.